kmandalas/spring-mongodb-graphlookup/README.md

-GET | under development | compare subtrees with Javers POST | under development | add a new node to a given tree (arbitrary depth) PUT | under development | update an existing node
+GET | under development | compare subtrees with Javers POST | under development | add a new node to a given tree (arbitrary depth) PUT | under development | update an existing node DELETE | under development | delete a node and its descendants

 You can have a view of a whole tree from the imported tree-structure by performing an HTTP-GET operation:
 - http://localhost:8080/app/25080022